"

 Basic Sensory Science

-1 Introduction to sensory science
+1 Introduction to Sensory Science

-In the current chapter, we will introduce sensory science and the wider context in which its knowledge and research techniques are used.
-But first, let us get rid of some of the myths that exist around sensory science.
-After reading this chapter you will have a better insight into the fields in which sensory science is used and better understand what you can expect to read in the coming chapters.
-And it will also explain why we think it is so important that dieticians and nutritionists have a basic understanding of the biology of the senses and how to study them.
+After reading this chapter, you will have a better understanding of the fields where sensory science is used, and what to expect in the coming chapters.
+It will also explain why it is so important that dieticians and nutritionists have a basic understanding of the biology of the senses and how to study them.

 “Sensory science is not only about taste”